 Assumptions: We anticipate that 90% of the gold in a resource will be recoverable.
 Of that remaining 90% we then deduct an estimated 10% for cost of transportation of concentrate to smelter and smelting costs.
 These are the only significant deductions allowed when calculating an NSR.
 Other items such as cost of mining, cost of milling, operating expenses, administrative expenses, capital cost, payment of interest, etc. —all these are not deductible from a typical NSR.

-Case Study #1 calculation: Pretium’s Snowfield property currently has a resource of 25.9 million ounces of gold (1,370 million tonnes at 0.59 g/t gold).
+Case Study #1 calculation: Seabridge Gold’s Snowfield property currently has a resource of 25.9 million ounces of gold (1,370 million tonnes at 0.59 g/t gold).
 Assuming 90% of this gold is recoverable, we are left with 23.3 million ounces.
-Subtract 10% of this for typical NSR deductions.
-That leaves 21.0 million ounces, of which 1% or 210,000 ounces is payable to the royalty owner.
-Value at current gold price of $1846 CDN is $388 million.
+Subtract 10% of this for typical NSR deductions: that leaves 21.0 million ounces, of which 1% or 210,000 ounces is payable to the royalty owner.
+Value at the current gold price of $2,268 CDN is $476 million.

 Cautionary Note: These numbers are cited here solely for educational purposes, to give the reader an idea of the potential value of a royalty in a SHS deposit As one can see, these numbers are quite significant.
-However, at this stage of exploration at Treaty Creek or other Teuton royalty properties, they represent only a potential, as no resource has yet been identified, let alone such a large one as at Pretium’s Snowfield or Valley of the Kings deposits.
+However, at this stage of exploration at Treaty Creek or other Teuton royalty properties, they represent only a potential, as no positive feasibility study has yet been established.
+Although the recent resource calculation at the Goldstorm zone marks an important step forward, one cannot guarantee that the property will progress to production.
 The similarity and proximity of deposits on either Pretium’s Brucejack-Snowfield property or Seabridge Gold’s KSM property is not necessarily indicative of the gold mineralizaton on any of Teuton’s royalty properties.

 The Beauty of NSRs—No Risk